lukavdplas/printi-my-crosswords/README.md

 ### Future improvements
 The program works well right now.
 Some things I may want to add in the future:
 * wrap text for descriptions (most descriptions are so short it is not necessary, but just in case).
-* add a solution printer.
+* add a solution print function.